Kiran-Ruby1402/Import-HTML-Page-Data/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.5

-* System dependencies
+* Rails version 6.0.0

-* Configuration
+* Configuration(Change Username and Password in database.yml file)

-* Database creation
+* Database creation(rails db:create)

-* Database initialization
+* Database initialization(rails db:migrate)

-* How to run the test suite
+* "rails s" in termminal to run the application

-* Services (job queues, cache servers, search engines, etc.)
+* Enter localhost:3000 in browser

-* Deployment instructions
+* Open New terminal Window then enter "rails 'import:html_info'" after successfully importing data you will get message "Data imported successfully." in terminal.

-* ...
+*Then refresh browser localhost:3000 page.
+Here you can able to see the HTML Imported Data